-2 (4) The court shall make the best interests determination as 3 described in subsection (3) of this section not later than one hundred 4 eighty days after the young adult and the department enter into the 5 voluntary services and support agreement.

-6 (5) The court shall conduct a hearing for permanency review 7 consistent with 42 U.S.C.
-675(5)(C) as described in subsection (6) of 8 this section regarding the voluntary services and support agreement at 9 least once per year and may conduct such hearing at additional times, but not more times than is reasonably practicable, at the request of the 10 11 young adult, the department, or any other party to the proceeding.
-The 12 court shall make a reasonable effort finding required by subdivision (6) (c) of this section within twelve months after the court makes its best 13 14 interests determination under subsection (4) of this section.
-Upon the 15 filing of the petition as provided in subsection (1) of this section or anytime thereafter, the young adult may request, in the voluntary 16 17 services and support agreement or by other appropriate means, a timeframe in which the young adult prefers to have the permanency review hearing 18 scheduled and the court shall seek to accommodate the request as 19 20 practicable and consistent with 42 U.S.C.
+- (4) The court shall make the best interests determination as described in subsection (3) of this section not later than one hundred eighty days after the young adult and the department enter into the voluntary services and support agreement. - (5) The court shall conduct a hearing for permanency review consistent with 42 U.S.C.
+675(5)(C) as described in subsection (6) of this section regarding the voluntary services and support agreement at least once per year and may conduct such hearing at additional times, but not more times than is reasonably practicable, at the request of the young adult, the department, or any other party to the proceeding.
+The court shall make a reasonable effort finding required by subdivision (6)(C) of this section within twelve months after the court makes its best interests determination under subsection (4) of this section.
+Upon the filing of the petition as provided in subsection (1) of this section or anytime thereafter, the young adult may request, in the voluntary services and support agreement or by other appropriate means, a timeframe in which the young adult prefers to have the permanency review hearing scheduled and the court shall seek to accommodate the request as practicable and consistent with 42 U.S.C.
 675(5)(C).
-The juvenile court 21 may request the appointment of a hearing officer pursuant to section 22 24-230 to conduct permanency review hearings.
-The department is not 23 required to have legal counsel present at such hearings.
-The juvenile 24 court shall conduct the permanency reviews in an expedited manner and shall issue findings and orders, if any, as speedily as possible.
-25
+The juvenile court may request the appointment of a hearing officer pursuant to section 24-230 to conduct permanency review hearings.
+The department is not required to have legal counsel present at such hearings.
+The juvenile court shall conduct the permanency review in an expedited manner and shall issue findings and orders, if any, as speedily as possible. - permanency reviews in an expedited manner and snall issue illulings and orders, if any, as speedily as possible.